B. Kainka

 The Arduino-Inside Measurement Lab

-Elektor 2024 (to come)
+Elektor 2024

 A well-equipped electronics lab is full of power supplies, measuring devices, test equipment and signal generators.
 In addition, there are tools, components and the many assemblies and projects that you are currently working on.
 It can get crowded in the lab.
 Wouldn't it be better to have one compact device for almost all tasks?
 All in one, small and versatile, and also inexpensive and easy to procure.